ab5tract/website-botnotbot.com/content/reveals/music/live-at-the-end-of-an-era.md

 draft: false

 conjunction: "called"
-description: "Doctor !$!$!$!'s return performance, for the first time backed live entirely by his own productions.
+description: "Dr. !$!$!$!'s return performance, for the first time backed live entirely by his own productions.
 There were many eras that ended this night, and Bot/Notbot not performing live was one of them."
 ---

+{{< soundcloud 420264844 >}}

 [LIVE!
 At the End of an Era](https://soundcloud.com/botnotbot/live-at-the-end-of-an-era) represents a huge turning point for myself, personally.
 While I was never shy of stages--having bum rushed quite a few, including a 2006 Macklemore set in Olympia, WA--I wasn't _ready_ for them.